India, UK have agreed to strengthen climate initiatives: Union minister | Headlines

 It has also reiterated that the countries responsible for climate change should finance what they have committed to and make technology available at an affordable cost.

-Under the Copenhagen Accord, the developed countries committed to a goal of mobilising USD 100 billion a year by 2020 to help the developing countries mitigate climate change.
+Under the Copenhagen Accord, developed countries committed to a goal of mobilising 100 billion US dollar a year by 2020 to help developing countries mitigate climate change.

-Under the Paris Agreement, India has three quantifiable nationally determined contributions (NDCs), which include lowering the emissions intensity of its GDP by 33-35 per cent compared to the 2005 levels by 2030, increasing the cumulative electricity generation from fossil-free energy sources to 40 per cent by 2030 and creating an additional carbon sink of 2.5 to three billion tons through additional forest and tree cover.
+Under the Paris Agreement, India has three quantifiable nationally determined contributions (NDCs), which include lowering the emissions intensity of its GDP by 33-35 per cent compared to 2005 levels by 2030; increase total cumulative electricity generation from fossil free energy sources to 40 per cent by 2030 and create additional carbon sink of 2.5 to 3 billion tons through additional forest and tree cover.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)